 Right before the airport, you will see signs that show you where to cycle.
 On the roundabout, you will see signs that send you to a secondary road on the left.
 You will see lots of pilgrims there.
 Then you follow the road and go straight on the next roundabout.
 The way to Santiago de Compostela speaks for itself from there.
 You will have to make a final climb over the mountain but then you will see Santiago when you’re on top.

 I felt really happy when I saw Santiago.
-Then it is downhill into the city and you will have to find your way through the city centre to the Cathedral.
+Then it is downhill into the city and you will have to find your way through the city center to the Cathedral.
 It’s a pedestrian area so you will have to walk the last part.
 I felt wonderful when sitting in that square in front of the cathedral.
 Feeling very accomplished!